vsavkin/TypedFields/README.md

 end
 ```

-As you can see from the exampel above including TypedFields adds several class methods (such as string, integer) and an instance method "initialize_fields".
+As you can see from the example above including TypedFields adds several class methods (such as string, integer) and an instance method initializing fields.

 ## Advanced Features

 ### Using Custom Types
-Besides having such basic types as integers, decimals, string and boolean you can specify custom types.
+Besides having such basic types as integers, decimals, strings and booleans you can specify custom types.

 ```ruby
 module UppercaseString